 - Redness or swelling of your face, hands, or soles of your feet

 - Changes in the electrical activity of your heart called QT prolongation.
 QT prolongation can cause irregular heartbeats that can be life threatening.
 Your doctor should do tests before you start taking ZELBORAF and during your treatment with ZELBORAF to check the electrical activity of your heart.
 Tell your doctor right away if you feel faint, lightheaded, dizzy or feel your heart beating irregularly or fast while taking ZELBORAF.
 These may be symptoms related to QT prolongation

-- Abnormal liver function tests.
+- Liver injury.
 Your doctor should do blood tests to check your liver function before you start taking ZELBORAF and during treatment.
 Tell your doctor right away if you get any of these symptoms of a liver problem during treatment:

 The most common side effects include: